Blocship/star_book/README.md

 - Choose the color of the current day indicator
 - Override the default month names

-## Planned Features

-- Customizable color indications per date
-- Allow for better customization of elements
-- Zoom-in to month view on tap in year-view
-- Zoom-in to day view on tap in month-view
-- Infinite scrolling

 ## Contributors

 - [Menno Renkens](https://github.com/mennorenkens)